VROOM-Project/vroom/docs/API.md

 <!-- Copyright (c) 2015-2018, Julien Coupey. -->
 <!-- All rights reserved (see LICENSE). -->

-This file describes the API to use with `vroom` command-line as of version 1.1.0.
+This file describes the `vroom` API.

 Contents:
 - [Input format](#input)
 - [Output format](#output)
 - [Examples](#examples)

+**Note**:
-**Note**: the expected order for all coordinates arrays is [lon,lat].
+- the expected order for all coordinates arrays is [lon,lat]
+- all timings are in seconds
+- all distances are in meters

 # Input